Quick Answer

 Q: 5 saal ka bachcha neend mein chalta hai.
 Kya khatarnak hai?

-A: Sleepwalking is quite common in children ages 4-8 and usually harmless.
+A: Sleepwalking is quite common in children ages 4-8 and usually not dangerous.
 It often runs in families.
 Your main job is to keep the environment safe - use gates on stairs, lock external doors, remove hazards.
 Don’t wake the child - gently guide back to bed.
 Most children outgrow it by teenage years.
 If happening frequently or child is doing dangerous things, consult a sleep specialist.

 Q: Raat ko sone nahi deta - pair mein taklif kehta hai.
 Kya hai yeh?